cdonnachie/ltc-mewc-stratum-proxy/README.md

 ### Configuration Files

-The Docker containers automatically generate configuration files (`litecoin.conf` and `meowcoin.conf`) from your `.env` file settings.
+The Docker containers automatically generate configuration files (`litecoin.conf`, `dogecoin.conf`, and `meowcoin.conf`) from your `.env` file settings.
 This ensures that CLI tools work properly and all settings are consistent.

 **Generated configuration includes:**